Muhimbi/PDF-Converter-Services/README.md

-# PDF-Converter-Services
+# Muhimbi PDF Converter Services
 ## About
-The *Muhimbi PDF Converter Services* is a web service that makes it easy to add *document conversion, merging, watermarking, securing and optical character recognition (OCR)* to most programming languages, operating systems and development platforms.
+The [*Muhimbi PDF Converter Services*](http://www.muhimbi.com/Products/PDF-Converter-Services/summary.aspx) is an on-premise web service that makes it easy to add *document conversion, merging, watermarking, securing and optical character recognition (OCR)* to most programming languages, operating systems and development platforms.

+This product is also available as an Online Service, for details see [this separate GitHub repository](https://github.com/Muhimbi/PDF-Converter-Services-Online).
+A separate [SharePoint (2007-2019) version](http://www.muhimbi.com/Products/PDF-Converter-for-SharePoint/summary.aspx) is available as well.

 <br/>